Holic75/KingmakerRebalance/README.md

 with skald Inpiring Rage.
 Also an ability was added to reject rage either from skald Inspired Rage, Inspire Ferocity or Rage Spell; everyone should get it at lvl 1, for already exisitng characters you will need to respec them to level 1 to get this ability.

-New feats: Extra Hex, Accursed Hex and Rage Casting, Bonded Mind and Share Spell.
+New feats: Extra Hex, Accursed Hex, Rage Casting, Raging Brutality, Blooded Arcane Strike, Riving Strike, Feral Combat Training, Bonded Mind and Share Spell.

 New rage powers: Terrifying Howl, Taunting Stance, Unrestrained Rage, Quick Reflexes, Atavism Totem Lesser, Atavism Totem, Atavism Totem Greater.

 New features: Share Spell for animal companions, animal companions can now equip belts, bracers and amulets.

 New spells: